dosco/graphjin/docs/website/docs/deploy.md

 ## On Kubernetes

-If your Rails app runs on Kubernetes then ensure you have an ingress config deployed that points the path to the service that you have deployed Super Graph under.
+If your Rails app runs on Kubernetes then ensure you have an ingress config deployed that points the path to the service that you have deployed GraphJin under.

 ### Ingress config